munificent/magpie/doc/site/markdown/expressions/messages.markdown

 ^title Messages

-Like any true-blue OOP language, the heart of Magpie is *messages*: things you tell objects to do.
-Almost everywhere you see an identifier like `foo`, you're seeing a message.
+The yin and yang of Magpie's syntax are *messages* and [calls](calls.html).
+Messages are the object-oriented face of Magpie: they are things you tell an object to do.
+Any time you see an identifier in Magpie, you're seeing a message.
 Here's a simple example:

     :::magpie
     "some string" count